Kruger Park Travel

 Central Kruger Park

 Central Kruger Park is the largest area of the national park and makes up 30 percent of the surface area.
-It lies between Sabie River and Olifants River.
-The grass in this region is sweet and there are plenty of browsing trees.
-This attracts an abundance of antelope as well as giraffe, zebra and wildebeest.
+It lies between the Sabie River and the Olifants River.
+The grass in this region is sweet, and there are plenty of browsing trees.
+This attracts an abundance of antelope as well as giraffe, zebra, and wildebeest.

-With a plenty to eat, central Kruger is known as the ‘Big Cat Capital of Kruger’.
-It supports nearly half of the Park’s lion population as well as strong numbers of leopard, hyena and cheetah.
-It’s estimated that there are at least 60 individual prides of lion in central Kruger.
+With plenty to eat, central Kruger is known as the ‘Big Cat Capital of Kruger’.
+It supports nearly half of the Park’s lion population as well as strong numbers of leopard, hyena, and cheetah.
+It’s estimated that there are at least 60 individual prides of lions in central Kruger.

 • Orpen